• Skip to primary navigation

 • In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.

-• After 30 minutes, preheat the oven to 325 degrees Fahrenheit.
+• Preheat the oven to 325 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Set aside.

 • Take the dough out of the fridge.
-Using a small cookie scoop, scoop the dough out.
-If you don't have a cookie scoop, roll the dough into 1 inch balls.
+Use a small cookie scoop to scoop the dough into small dough balls.
+If you don’t have a cookie scoop, roll dough into 1 inch balls.

-• Drop each dough ball into a small bowl of the red sugar and coat completely.
+Roll each dough ball in the red sugar or more granulated sugar to coat completely.

-• When the cookies come out of the oven, reshape if needed (see FAQS in blog post) and immediately gently press a chocolate heart into the center of each cookie.
+• Immediately after reshaping, press a chocolate heart into the center of each cookie.

-• Immediately transfer cookies to the other lined baking sheet and freeze for 15 minutes to prevent the heart from melting.
+Then immediately move the cookies to the small baking sheet lined with parchment and freeze the cookies for 15 minutes to prevent the chocolate hearts from melting.

 Video